Helping Parents Raise Capable, Money-Smart Kids

 You’re standing at the checkout.
 Your child spots the toy.
 You say no. Tears.
 Negotiation.
 “But I really want it!”
 Sound familiar?
 Most “pocket money” systems don’t actually teach kids how money works — they just delay the next argument.
 If you want to raise financially confident kids who understand effort, planning, saving, and real-world…

-• Building a Chore Scoreboard: How Kids Can Earn Their Allowance
+• 🧠 Building a Chore Scoreboard: How to Teach Kids to Earn & Manage Money (Step-by-Step Guide)

 • Budget Cooking Adventures: Teaching Kids About Saving Through Food